prebid/prebid-server-java/docs/config-app.md

 - `auction.timeout-notification.log-sampling-rate` - instructs apply sampling when logging bidder timeout notification results

 ## Video
-- `auction.video.stored-required` - flag forces to merge with stored request
+- `video.stored-request-required` - flag forces to merge with stored request
+- `video.stored-requests-timeout-ms` - timeout for stored requests fetching.
 - `auction.blocklisted-accounts` - comma separated list of blocklisted account IDs.
-- `video.stored-requests-timeout-ms` - timeout for stored requests fetching.
+- `auction.video.escape-log-cache-regex` - regex to remove from cache debug log xml.
 - `auction.ad-server-currency` - default currency for video auction, if its value was not specified in request.
 Important note: PBS uses ISO-4217 codes for the representation of currencies.
-- `auction.video.escape-log-cache-regex` - regex to remove from cache debug log xml.

 ## Setuid
 - `setuid.default-timeout-ms` - default operation timeout for requests to `/setuid` endpoint.